Skip to Main Content

 In general, SPARC holds magazine titles that were either published before the 1980s, or that are very rare and difficult to find, such as issues of La belle assemblée, or the April 1965 space issue of Harper's Bazaar that has a winking model on the cover (there's a lenticular eye glued to the front).

 To search for any periodical title, and find out whether it's in SPARC or the Periodicals department, use the library's OneSearch Catalog.
-SPARC also lists its periodicals holdings in the index below.

 SPARC holds a very wide variety of magazine titles that sometimes focused on very niche readerships.
 We hold industry publications that went out to workers from industries including textiles, men's tailors, hair stylists and more.
 We also hold society magazines, publications just for teen girls, for interior design, menswear, and tons of serials on womenswear.
-We even hold a variety of catalogs, like Sears Roebuck.
+We also hold a variety of catalogs, like Sears Roebuck.

 The date range of the magazines we have generally starts in the 1800s and goes roughly into the 1970s.
 We have some rare publications that are newer than that, but most publications starting in the 1980s can be found in the Periodicals department.